Navigating the J-1 Waiver Process: Your Pathway to Employment in the U.S.

 Understanding the J-1 Visa and the Two-Year Home Residency Requirement

 One significant caveat of the J-1 visa is the two-year home residency requirement, imposed by INA 212(e).
-This requirement mandates that after their exchange, certain J-1 visa holders must return to their home country for a period of at least two years before being eligible to apply for certain immigration benefits, including adjusting status to permanent residency (green card) or changing to another non-immigrant status.
+According to the U.S. Department of State, “Exchange visitors who are subject to the requirement must return to their home country for an aggregate of two years before they are eligible for certain U.S. visa categories or permanent residency” (source).

 Who Needs a J-1 Waiver?